Irena at Embracing Our Choices

 I have clients around the world which has been made possible with the use of video technology such as Skype, FaceTime and WhatsApp.
 I also work with clients via the text medium such as email, SMS and WhatsApp.
 (These sessions are subject to the laws and regulations of the country or state where you are situated for the session.)

-One on One Individual Psychotherapy sessions (£70 per 50 minute session)
+1-1 Individual Psychotherapy/Counselling sessions (£70 per 50 minute session)

-Couples Psychotherapy sessions (£100 per 90 minute session)
+Couples Counselling sessions (£100 per 90 minute session)

 Weekly or, if appropriate, two weekly sessions